Nursing MSN & DNP

 7. Which values are important to nurses?

-These questions are meant to help you identify your values and beliefs.
-To begin writing your personal philosophy of nursing, follow the steps below.
+These questions can help you identify your values and beliefs.
+Then, when you’re ready to start writing your philosophy of nursing, follow the steps below.

 1. Define what nursing means to you.

-Begin your philosophy of nursing by identifying what nursing means to you.
+Begin your nursing philosophy by identifying what nursing means to you.
 Why did you choose nursing rather than another profession?

-Consider adding a story from your life that touches on your passions for the profession.
+Consider adding a story from your life to your nursing philosophy that touches on your passion for the profession.
 Include insight into the traits and values that apply to nursing.

 3. Include how you plan to impact society through nursing.

 Do you plan to use nursing as a tool for positive social change?
 If so, in what areas?
-Touch on the big picture you have for yourself and the world around you.
+Highlight the big picture you have for yourself and the world around you in your nursing philosophy.

 4. Highlight any values and skills that are important to you.

-List the skills that mean the most to you, and why.
+From communication to compassion, list the skills that mean the most to you, and why, in your nursing philosophy.
 Explore how you plan to use them in future experiences.

-Florence Nightingale developed a foundational philosophy of nursing that is still in place today.
+Florence Nightingale developed a foundational nursing philosophy example that is in place today.
 She theorized that the environment of the patient should be changed to allow for nature to work on the patient.

-Philosophies of nursing are typically a few paragraphs long.
-But here are some excerpts from philosophies of nursing crafted by nursing students:
+Most personal nursing philosophies are typically a few paragraphs long.
+To give you a sense of how they read, here are some quotes from nursing philosophy examples crafted by real nurses:

-• Carolann McLawrence: “I strive to be an educator, an advocate and a promoter of disease awareness, good health practices, and a supporter of strong family values within the community and the world.”
+• Carolann Mclawrence: “I strive to be an educator, an advocate and a promoter of disease awareness, good health practices, and a supporter of strong family values within the community and the world.”2

 Your philosophy of nursing captures your intrinsic beliefs and goals within the nursing profession.
-Defining your philosophy provides you with a deeper connection to those beliefs.
-It can help shape you as a nurse and provide direction for which skills and specialties you want to focus on strengthening.
-Your philosophy will play a role in every nursing job you have.
+Answering the question, “What is a nursing philosophy,” provides you with a deeper connection to those beliefs.
+It can help shape you as a nurse and provide direction for which skills and nursing role specialties you want to strengthen.
+Your nursing philosophy will play a role in every job you have.

-Your profession and experiences will continue to shape your philosophy, so it may change as you progress in your career.
+Your profession and experiences will continue to shape your nursing philosophy, so it may change as you progress in your career.
 That’s okay.
-Many nurses update their philosophy of nursing as their insights and careers evolve.
+Many of the current nursing philosophy examples will evolve as people’s insights andcareers advance.

 Sources: